jdldeauna/demo-notebook-cmip6/README.rst

 Demo-Notebooks-CMIP6 lets you try out creating pretty plots from CMIP6 Earth System Model data.

-Try out a notebook on pangeo.binder.io_ by clicking on this icon: |Binder|
+Try out a notebook by clicking on this icon: |Binder|

+Usage notes:
+2021 July 26 - If a message pops up after the Binder notebook loads, click `Cancel`

 See http://pangeo.io for more information.